programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ### Check for Successful Matches

 At the end of each jar movement, you want to check if the jar was moved to the correct spot.
 One way to do this is to determine the distance between the jar and the matching site (torus).
 You need to set an allowed distance difference that will allow for non-exact placement, but will not be successful if a jar is placed on a torus nearby.
-Here we will use 5 cm (2.5cm * ratio).
+Here you will use 5 cm (2.5cm * ratio).
 If the test is successful, there has to be a signal to the user.
-Here we will change the background colour to a random colour, and make the jar unmoveable.
+Here you will change the background colour to a random colour, and make the jar unmoveable.
 No signal will be given for an incorrect match.
-We will create an additional group called 'unmoveable' and attach any jars that are placed close enough to their torus to that group.
+You will create an additional group called 'unmoveable' and attach any jars that are placed close enough to their torus to that group.
 Objects can only be attached to one group, so when a model is moved to 'unmoveable' it will no longer be in 'jars' and so the mouse will not detect it.

-We need extra variables for the new 'unmoveable' group, 'selectedObject' which is the selected jar and the 'truesite' which is the site that the selected jar should match.
-As no jar is selected at the start we will make truesite and selectedObject 'null' to start with.
+You need extra variables for the new 'unmoveable' group, 'selectedObject' which is the selected jar and the 'truesite' which is the site that the selected jar should match.
+As no jar is selected at the start you will make truesite and selectedObject 'null' to start with.

 Replace:
 ```